isoopod/PakNet/docs/Installation.md

 ---

 # Installation
-PakNet was made with the new luau type solver, so there will be many type errors if you are not using it.
+PakNet was made with the new luau type solver, so there will be type errors if you are not using it.
-You can enable the new solver in beta features for studio and in luau-lsp settings for external editors.
+The new type solver can be enabled from beta features for studio and in luau-lsp settings for external editors.

 ## Wally
 Get the latest version of PakNet from [wally.run](https://wally.run/package/isoopod/paknet) and add it to your wally.toml